Suzanne Hatton

 Last Edited=14 Mar 2009

-Archibald Rowan Rowan-Hamilton was born on 9 August 1818.1 He is the son of Captain Gawen William Rowan Rowan-Hamilton and Catherine Cockburn.2 He married Catherine Anne Caldwell, daughter of Reverend George Caldwell and Harriet Abdy, on 24 February 1842.1
+Archibald Rowan Rowan-Hamilton was born on 9 August 1818.1 He is the son of Captain Gawin William Rowan-Hamilton and Catherine Cockburn.2 He married Catherine Anne Caldwell, daughter of Reverend George Caldwell and Harriet Abdy, on 24 February 1842.1

-Archibald Rowan Rowan-Hamilton gained the rank of Captain in the service of the 5th Dragoon Guards.1 He held the office of High Sheriff of County Down.1 He lived at Killyleagh Castle, County Down, Ireland.3 He held the office of Justice of the Peace (J.P.) for County Down.1
+He gained the rank of Captain in the 5th Dragoon Guards.1 He lived at Killyleagh Castle, County Down, IrelandG.3 He held the office of Justice of the Peace (J.P.) for County Down.1 He held the office of High Sheriff of County Down.1

 Children of Archibald Rowan Rowan-Hamilton and Catherine Anne Caldwell